 The fall of “actually existing socialism” also revealed a generational divide.
 As already mentioned, the Western CPs in general but even the older founders of the il manifesto daily in Italy, people who had been PCI militants until 1968, interpreted this loss of a base as a terrible defeat.
 But the younger generation of people working at il manifesto, some of whom were former PO members, embraced the collapse of the Soviet bloc.

 Probably no more than a fraction of the real events is known so far.
 For instance, not many people know that then-West German Chancellor Helmut Kohl outsmarted the defenders of the Wall by knocking down the Hungarian frontier with Austria in the spring of 1989.
 It was so early that Kohl secretly paid a billion DM to the Hungarian government to convince Budapest to open its borders with Austria, and let East Germans cross to the West, thus gradually making the Wall a pathetic relic.7 The formal fall of the Wall was a contradictory process, which closed in with fangs: Thus Germany became one country again, while Yugoslavia disintegrated into six countries plus a rump state.
 However, even just some freedom to migrate to Western countries was immensely significant, as the division between the nostalgia for the old regimes on the one hand and the search for a new process of freedom of expression on the other.
 The recognition here that also Eastern Europeans were entitled to individuation was a necessary step in the lives of young people who had experienced (or at least heard of) 1968.
 To some extent the division between nostalgia and individuation is still there, as it is apparent in some areas of eastern Germany.
 In Western Europe, there were those who had gone through a CP experience and had a nostalgic attitude to “actually existing socialism” while the leftist section of the younger generation saw the fall of the Wall in terms of a chance for renewal, although few had any illusion that big capitalism – first and foremost German corporations – would abstain from taking advantage of Central and Eastern European workers.
-This cleavage between generations of militants has long persisted in Western Europe.
+The price the former citizens of the German Democratic Republic have paid has been high.
+It was not a reunification of Germany, so much as an annexation by which 85% of the productive sites in the East were taken over by the West.8

 As to China, mine is nothing more than a tentative guess.
 The process of individuation in China may have gone underground but it is continuing.
 In 1988, 100,000 people inundated Beijing for free speech; and a year later at Tiananmen Square, a smaller aggregation of people claimed the end of one-party rule.
 At Tiananmen young people were determined to risk their lives for their demands.
 After 1989 that river has become a myriad of brooks that have not dried up.
 We should do much more to at least remind people in the West that the invisible movement in China is not stagnant.